Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

-GMAX GM68S "Dragon" Motorcycle Helmet
+GMAX GM68S Review

-OK, so it's officially 2008, but we started this review a couple of weeks ago and finished up all the photos and the video and the post-evaluation discussions before the ball dropped on New Year's Eve.
-I even started turning electrons into HTML code before the Champagne corks popped!
+It’s officially 2008, but we started this review a couple of weeks ago and finished up all the photos and the video and the post-evaluation discussions before the ball dropped on New Year’s Eve.

 So I'm officially claiming this to be the last webBikeWorld review of 2007, thus making the GMAX GM68S helmet eligible for our annual "Best of" awards for the year.
 Whew!

-And deserving it is -- in a year of lackluster motorcycle helmet releases and thin pickings for everything else (are our criteria getting tougher, was 2007 a forgettable year or are we becoming jaded?), the GM68S was released just in time to make its mark on '07.
+In a year of lackluster motorcycle helmet releases and thin pickings for everything else (are our criteria getting tougher, was 2007 a forgettable year or are we becoming jaded?), the GM68S was released just in time to make its mark on ’07.

-Truth be told, I hadn't thought much about GMAX one way or the other prior the arrival of the GM68S.
+Truth be told, I hadn’t thought much about GMAX one way or the other prior the arrival of the GM68S.
 I considered the brand to be, oh, something like a 4th-string contender, to be frank.
-I've been monitoring their yearly lineup at the past couple of Indy Dealer Expos but I didn't see anything that led me to believe that webBikeWorlders would be interested.

 But a recent GMAX ad for the GM68S in one of the motorcycle industry rags convinced me to take another look.
 My expectations were pretty low and I'll admit that the box sat there for a week or so before I peeled it open.